minho42/roster-ios-public/README.md

 ## Note

 - Only available for those who have access to HealthRoster using from within Australia.
-- Shift information is frequently synced (Q1H) to HealthRoster, but may not be up to date at certain points
+- Shift information is frequently synced (Q1H) to HealthRoster, but may not be up to date at certain points; Pro plan user may have it synced more frequently.
 - Not all information accessible from HealthRoster is available in this app, e.g., notes, whether a shift has been changed after approval, etc.

 ## FAQ

 - ### Is it safe to use?

-  > Yes, we believe so.
+  > Yes.
   > Your information is securely stored in the [Keychain](<https://en.wikipedia.org/wiki/Keychain_(software)>).
   > There is no intermediary server between this app and HealthRoster.
   > Roster app communicates with HealthRoster like your web browser does.